laliberte/cdb_query/docs/recipe01.rst

 These results also indicate that IPSL and MOHC have both provided six simulations.
 In the case of the IPSL, it is six simulations that were initialized and parametrized using the same method (all six are i1p1).
 In the case of the MOHC, all six have the same parametrizations
 (all p1) but they differ in their initializations: one uses i1, two use i2 and three use i3.

+Note that EC-EARTH was identified as a potential model for our query but was not confirmed by ``ask``.
+This is most likely because the r0i0p0 ensemble name was not identified as a potential ensemble member for EC-EARTH.

 This is a small subset of what is available in the CMIP5 archive.
 To have access to the whole archive, you can either include more ESGF nodes in the search path or use ``cdb_query_CMIP5 ask --distrib`` for a distributed search.
 This last method is the preferred